-A bounding pulse is a strong and forceful heartbeat felt over one of the arteries in the body.
+pulse is a strong throbbing felt over one of the arteries in the body.
 It is due to a forceful heartbeat.

 A bounding pulse and rapid heart rate both occur in the following conditions or events: